EuCaue/gnome-shell-extension-quick-lofi/README.md

 ---

-Any new file that should be added to the extension should be added to `esbuild.js` file, to be bundled with the extension.
+Any new file that should be added to the extension should be added to the `esbuild.js` file to be bundled with the extension.

 [GJS Docs](https://gjs.guide/)